sourcebots/docs/docs/programming/arduino.md

 ### Ultrasound Sensors

 You can also measure distance using an ultrasound sensor from the arduino.
+Ultrasound sensors return the distance of the closest object in mm.

 ```python
 # Trigger pin: 4